ankane/ahoy_email/README.md

 ### Users

-Ahoy tracks the user a message is sent to (not just the email address).
-This allows you to have a full history of messages for each user.
+Ahoy tracks the user a message is sent to - not just the email address.
+This gives you a full history of messages for each user, even if her or she changes addresses.

 By default, Ahoy tries `User.where(email: message.to.first).first` to find the user.